 That was a lot of information, wasn’t it?
 And it is a lot to think about.. but I want to assure you that I don’t expect you to go out in one day and do all of this.
 Remember above that I said that we often start with the gut.
+And before that we often start with dietary changes.
 If you haven’t gotten started with your gut health, then check out my beginner’s guide to healing your gut.
 If you have a chronic condition of any type, I suggest starting there.
-As always, If it is too overwhelming or you are feeling unsure, hit the reply button and I’ll be happy to schedule a free health coaching consultation to help you decide what the right next step is for you.
+As always, If it is too overwhelming or you are feeling unsure, email me via the contact page and I’ll be happy to schedule a free consult for those who are ready to start taking their body back today.

-If you simply want to know more but aren’t ready to sign up for the 7 Day Kick-start or the meal plan and just want to learn more, simply sign up for the newsletter at the top of the page.
+If you just want to learn more but are not ready for one on one coaching, then simply sign up for the newsletter at the top of the page.
 This will ensure that you start receiving emails that tell you more about the above steps.
-This will not give you the free download or the option to start the 7 Day Kick-start.

 No matter which options you decide to explore above, I look forward to hearing from you and hope to get to know you better!
 Until then, enjoy your healing journey!